0xDexter0us/blog/content/posts/art-of-fuzzing-and-tailored-wordlist.md

 which is secure but what if `/api/v2/<uuid>/Mobile` is not secure and can leak phone number of every user, many times JSON keys can be an unlinked parameter `isAdmin` and `debug` are such an example that everyone is aware of.
-I use this list for endpoint and parameter fuzzing that's it deserves to be a separate list.
+I use this list for endpoint and parameter fuzzing that's why it deserves to be a separate list.

 If you like this project then please star the project on GitHub.